International Rhino Foundation

-The International Rhino Foundation (IRF) is a Texas-based charity focused on the conservation of the five species of rhinoceros: the White Rhinoceros and Black Rhinoceros in Africa, and the Indian Rhinoceros, Javan Rhinoceros and Sumatran Rhinoceros in Asia.
+The International Rhino Foundation (IRF) is a Texas-based charity focused on the conservation of the five species of rhinoceros which include the White Rhinoceros and Black Rhinoceros of Africa, and the Indian Rhinoceros, Javan Rhinoceros and Sumatran Rhinoceros of Asia.

 History

 In the late 1980s the population of black rhinos, particularly in Zimbabwe, was dropping at an alarming rate.
 To help combat the decline, the International Black Rhino Foundation was founded in 1989.
 The IBRF worked with both in-situ conservation (protecting animals in their native habitat) and ex-situ conservation (protecting animals "off-site" such as in zoos or non-native nature reserves).

-The South-central Black Rhinoceros, which lives in Zimbabwe, South Africa, and Tanzania, had a population of around 9,090 in 1980, but due to a wave of illegal poaching for its horn their numbers decreased to 1,300 in 1995.
+The south-central black rhinoceros, which lives in Zimbabwe, South Africa, and Tanzania, had a population of around 9,090 in 1980, but due to a wave of illegal poaching for its horn their numbers decreased to 1,300 in 1995.
 Due to the efforts of conservation groups like the International Black Rhino Foundation, the population has stabilized, illegal poaching has been reduced, and the population has even been growing.
-The population of South-central Black Rhinoceros was around 1,650 in 2001.
+The population of south-central black rhinoceros was around 1,650 in 2001.
 Nine years later, there are about 4,000 black rhinos in the wild.

-In 1993, the IBRF changed its name to the International Rhino Foundation, and expanded its focus to all five species of rhinoceros.
-The International Rhino Foundation helps manage programs in nature and captivity and also funds research into rhinos.
+In 1993, the IBRF changed its name to the International Rhino Foundation and expanded its focus to all five species of rhinoceros.
+The International Rhino Foundation helps manage programs in both nature and captivity and also funds research into rhinos.
 IRF programs in captivity focus on developing ways to help rhinos in the wild.